backupbrew/switchbrew/How to update to 3.0.0.md

 ## Instructions

-We need to disconnect our Switch from internet a be sure there is no pre-installed (cached) update and then install our [3.0.0](3.0.0.md "wikilink") update from game.
+We need to disconnect our Switch from internet and be sure there is no pre-installed (cached) update and then install our [3.0.0](3.0.0.md "wikilink") update from game.